 Do you enjoy having some whimsy in your gardens?
 I certainly do!
-Making unique pieces for garden decorating is so much fun, and these repurposed folding strainer flowers are pretty easy to put together.
+Making unique pieces for garden decorating is so much fun, and these repurposed folding steamer or strainer flowers are pretty easy to put together.

 I was super excited when I saw that our July Thrifty Chicks project challenge was kitchen items because I love playing with and repurposing all kinds of kitchen stuff.

 On the second Wednesday of each month I join some very talented blogging friends for a project challenge, and with a different theme each time it’s really a lot of fun.

 Last month’s challenge was chairs, and if you missed it you can still check out my Repurposed Chair Bird Feeder.

 I can’t wait to see what my blogging friends have come up with for this month’s kitchen item project.
 There are links to all their fabulous projects at the end of this post so be sure to check them out.